 One of our most important pointers pertains to the process of writing essays.
 The urge to make progress on multiple fronts leads many applicants to work on essays for several schools in parallel, an approach that can be problematic.
 One reason for this is that when one spends time immersed in three sets of essays at once, it’s easy to lose sight of the full picture he or she is presenting to any one school.
 While it’s important to be oneself in the application process, it’s also crucial that an applicant tailor his or her materials to each school, a process that is made harder when constantly going back and forth among responses for various programs.
 Another issue is that it’s easy to waste time implementing the same edits across documents for multiple schools, or to lose track of what one has changed in which essay.
 For these reasons, we generally recommend focusing one’s full essay-writing attention on one program at a time.

 Of course, your writing and story will improve with practice, and the last application you finish will likely be your strongest: a tricky situation, given that most applicants take care of their top choice school first to ensure that they’re able to submit in the earliest possible round.
 With this in mind, we recommend that you build space into your timeline to allow yourself to revisit and revise each set of essays before submission.

 The order in which you tackle tasks will naturally depend on the deadlines for each school.
-With this in mind, let’s take a look at this winter’s deadline calendar:
+Therefore, let’s take a look at a selection of this winter’s deadline calendar:

 Best of luck to all of our readers who are presently working their way through the lengthy application process!
 Stay tuned to this blog for additional tips, news and notes as the admissions season unfolds.
-For more information about how we can help you prepare for these deadlines with our application editing services, simply contact Clear Admit with your CV/resume and sign up for a free initial assessment or call our offices at 215-568-2590.
+For more information about how we can help you prepare for these deadlines with our application editing services, simply contact Clear Admit at clearadmit.com/contact and sign up for a free initial assessment or call our offices at 215-568-2590.